History of HNGR

 Dr. Wayne G. Bragg served as the Program's first director from 1976 until 1986.
 He brought the Program through its critical first years and established its reputation as a unique learning experience throughout higher education.
 Dr. Robert ("Bob") Stickney served as director from 1987 to 1999.
 Under his leadership, HNGR broadened its multidisciplinary base and expanded the number of internships available to students.
 The Program experienced steady growth under Bob's leadership.
 Dr. Paul Robinson was selected in 1999 to replace Dr. Stickney.
 Paul strengthened the academic and spiritual growth aspects of the Program throughout his time here.
 In 2013, Paul left Wheaton College to continue his work in his home country of the Democratic Republic of Congo.
 That same year, Dr. Laura S Meitzner Yoder joined the HNGR staff as the fourth director of the Program.
 In 2017, she became the John Stott Endowed Chair of Human Needs and Global Resources.

-Laura is joined in the HNGR office by Jamie Huff (Visiting Assistant Professor), Alex Jones (Assistant Director), Mandy Kellums (Student Support Coordinator), Leslie Hawthorne Klingler (Communications Specialist) and Laura Atkinson (Office Coordinator).
+Laura is currently joined in the HNGR office by Jamie Huff (Associate Professor), Alex Jones (Assistant Director), Mandy Kellums Baraka (Student Support Coordinator), Rachel Hammitt (Communications Specialist) and Laura Atkinson (Office Coordinator).

 The first HNGR interns went overseas in the spring of 1977, and the Program has since become known as a unique educational opportunity and a life-changing experience for students.
 One HNGR intern described it as a "transforming process--not just practical learning, but the kind that broadens your mind, humbles your spirit, and enriches your vision for the future."
 About 1,000 students have since participated in HNGR.